 Especially in the upper division, students are encouraged to devise special courses to pursue independently, under the guidance of faculty members.
 A study plan should be discussed with a faculty member in the general subject area of interest.
 This faculty member will ultimately be responsible for evaluating the work done.
-The study plan must also be approved by the appropriate program and the student’s college; it should be noted that not all proposed plans are accepted.
+The study plan must also be approved by the course sponsoring agency; it should be noted that not all proposed plans are accepted.

 Independent, off-campus field study is available through many departments.
 It is handled in much the same way as individual study.
 In addition, there are several established field programs that offer a variety of full- or part-time, off-campus, field placements as part of the regular program of academic study.
 For more information on these programs, see Field and Exchange Programs in the Undergraduate Academics section.

 An upper-division or graduate student may apply for approval to teach an undergraduate seminar of his or her own design.
 The seminar is supervised by a faculty member and carries normal academic credit for the students and the apprentice teacher.
 Interested students should initiate a proposal with a faculty member in the appropriate subject area.